jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

  * `Name`: this is the name of the client application on the server, and will be displayed on the authorization request page, where users can allow/deny access to their data.

+ * `Hash client secret`: checking this hashes the client secret on save so it cannot be retrieved later.
+This should be unchecked if you plan to use OIDC with ``HS256`` and want to check the tokens' signatures using JWT.
+Otherwise, Django OAuth Toolkit cannot use `Client Secret` to sign the tokens (as it cannot be retrieved later) and the hashed value will be used when signing.
+This may lead to incompatibilities with some OIDC Relying Party libraries.

 Take note of the `Client id` and the `Client Secret` then logout (this is needed only for testing the authorization process we'll explain shortly)